6.6. Customizing Presto Docker Images#

 Building Custom Presto Docker Images#

 The Custom Bootstrap Script script mechanism, is a lighter, built-in way to customize the default Presto pod, without the need to build a separate custom Presto Docker image, it should suffice for most extension needs.

-In order to build custom Presto Docker images you must create a Docker image that is based on the Starburst Presto Kubernetes Docker image, e.g.
+In order to build a custom Presto Docker image you must create a Docker image that is based on the SEP Docker image, e.g.

-Presto.
-Your custom steps should be executed after Presto
+custom steps should be executed after Presto is autoconfigured by

-Once you have built your custom Presto Docker image, you can
+Once you have built your custom Presto Docker image and published it to your

-apiVersion: starburstdata.com/v1 kind: Presto metadata: name: presto-cluster-name spec: image: name: custom-presto-image pullPolicy: IfNotPresent tag: 0.1 ...
+apiVersion: starburstdata.com/v1 kind: Presto metadata: name: presto-cluster-name spec: image: name: custom-org/custom-presto-image:tag pullPolicy: IfNotPresent ...